goruck/alexa-ip-cam/README.md

 ## Background

 Many people like myself have IP cameras without a cloud service that they'd like to control using Amazon's Alexa [Smart Home Skill API](https://developer.amazon.com/docs/smarthome/understand-the-smart-home-skill-api.html).
-The Smart Home Skill API is great but assumes you are using a cloud service for your cameras and has very specific security and streaming requirements which proves to be challenging to connect cameras in this way.
+The Smart Home Skill API is great but assumes you are using a cloud service for your cameras and has very specific security and streaming requirements that makes it challenging to connect standalone cameras.
 In my case I have several [Axis IP cameras](https://www.axis.com/us/en/products/network-cameras) around the house connected via my LAN to a local Linux server running the [Zoneminder](https://zoneminder.com/) NVR software which records the streams and provides event detection.
 The Axis cameras can also be configured to do event detection and store recordings locally.
 I.e, no camera cloud service is needed in my system which avoids associated recurring costs.

 Therefore I started this project to allow me to view live and recorded camera streams on Amazon devices such as the Echo Show, the Echo Spot and the FireTV and to do that I had to develop an Alexa Smart Home skill.